Your body needs folate to produce new cells and to make DNA and RNA -- your genetic blueprints. It's also necessary for protein metabolism.

 Folate is a water-soluble vitamin found in leafy green vegetables such as spinach, oranges, strawberries, legumes and whole grains.
+Beef liver, spinach and black-eyed peas are among the highest sources of folate.

 1 to 3 years: 150 micrograms per day